butchwarns/4201_multiples/README.md

 No unobtainium in this project.
 All components should be easily sourced.
 All SMT devices on the board are SOIC or 12106 and can be easily handsoldered.
 (0805 or miniMELF / SOD-80 packages can be used as replacements.)

+## Project status

+The main branch of this repository holds the current tested version of the board.
+All potentially breaking changes will be done on the develop branch and the build will be tested before merging.
+Images in this README do not necessarily show the most recent version of the board, though all images will have version numbers in their title.

 ## Contact

 Any questions?